-There are so many interesting facts about ants!
+There are so many interesting and Fun Ant Facts for Kids!

 Let’s learn with facts about ant for kids!